Ledbury: History

 The Herefordshire and Gloucestershire Canal, which opened from Gloucester as far as Ledbury in 1798, passed through the lower part of the town with wharves at Bye Street and at what is now the Ross Road near the Full Pitcher public house.
 After closing in 1885, part of the Ledbury-to-Gloucester section of the canal was used by the Great Western Railway for the Ledbury and Gloucester Railway.
 The original line of the canal northwards towards Hereford can still be seen, where it went underneath the Ledbury-to-Hereford railway.
 When the Gloucester railway closed in 1964 as a result of the Beeching cuts it became overgrown, but the route through Ledbury became a footpath.
 In 1997 a 1.6 mi section from the bypass/Ross Road roundabout to the railway station was upgraded to a 2 m wide path with a surface of compacted limestone chippings that could be utilised by cyclists and wheelchair users.
 Several access points were created, trees thinned out but retained, and the Hereford Road Skew Bridge across the A438 was reopened.
 The proposed bridge to take the Town Trail (as it is now known) across the B4214 Bromyard Road into the station yard was not built.
 The Trail ends at the Hereford/Bromyard road junction.

 Ledbury Town Halt railway station opened in 1885 and closed in 1959.

 Governance

 Ledbury forms part of three electoral wards of Herefordshire Council.
 It has a town council, a town clerk, a mayor and a town crier.
-The town crier, Bill Turberfield (locally known as 'Bill the Bell') opens events such as the annual Christmas Lights Switch-On.
-The mayor is Helen I'Anson.
+The town crier opens events such as the annual Christmas Lights Switch-On.
+The chair is Cllr Elizabeth Harvey.
 Ledbury is one of four market towns (the others being Leominster, Bromyard and Kington) in the North Herefordshire parliamentary constituency.
 Prior to 2010, it was part of the predecessor constituency, Leominster.